deadlydog/deadlydog.github.io/_posts/2019-09-07-A-better-way-to-do-TestCases-when-unit-testing-with-Pester.md

 In the example above we only have 4 test cases, but in practice you may have 10s or 100s of test cases for a particular function.
 Also, in the example above we're able to exercise the function and assert the result in only 2 lines of code, but for other scenarios each test may require many lines to arrange, act, and assert.
-That can quickly cause your test files to quickly bloat from a lot of copy and pasting.
+That can cause your test files to quickly bloat from a lot of copy and pasting.
 One common technique to help alleviate that is to use other functions for arranging and asserting.
 Let's do that here and see how the code transforms.